 Marc Lazzaroni – Heli-Ski Guide

-Marc is an esteemed and Internationally Certified UIAGM / IFMGA French guide, born and raised in Courchevel, France, where he is the co-founder of the Mountain Guides Association.
-A guide for 23 years, he has been running a heli-ski operation in Greenland since 2000.
-Marc has also guided in Canada, Alaska, Chile, Turkey, Spain, the Caucasus, and throughout the Alps.
-He specializes in adventure travel worldwide: trekking, climbing, and skiing in Nepal, Tibet, New Zealand, Kilimanjaro, Bolivia, Peru, Ecuador, Mongolia, Kyrgyzstan, China, and Uzbekistan.
-He speaks French, English, and Spanish.
+Marc is a certified UIAGM / IFMGA moutain guide.
+He was born and he grew up in Courchevel (France) where he co-founded the Mountain Guides Association.
+Since the year 2000, he has been running a heli-ski operation in Greenland.
+Marc has traveled the world heli-skiing; Canada, Alaska, Chile, Turkey, Spain, Caucasus, Sweden, Iceland, Argentina, Antartica… and throughout the Alps.
+His specialty is adventure travel world wide, trekking, climbing and skiing in Nepal, Tiber, New Zealand, Kilimanjaro, Bolivia, Peru, Ecuador, Mongolia, Kyrgystan, China and Uzbekistan.
+He speaks French, English and Spanish.

 Didier Eynard – Heli-Ski Guide